THE FILM: The Last of the Mohicans

 THE MOMENT: A Plea to Survive

 The Last of the Mohicans is a sweeping saga of love and loss set against the backdrop of the French and Indian war.
 The film’s success was due largely to its focus on characterization.
 Each character, no matter how minor, has a purpose, imbuing the film with depth and complex layers.
+The landscape is as essential to the movie as the characters.
 Along with the incredible cinematography and an achingly beautiful original score, The Last of the Mohicans is a heartbreaking romantic film.
 If you have not seen it, proceed with caution.
 Spoilers below!

 After rescuing Cora and her sister, Alice, from a Huron war party, Hawkeye, his father Chingachgook, and his brother Uncas agree to escort the survivors to Fort William Henry.
 Hawkeye, also known as Nathaniel, is the adopted white son of Chingachgook, one of the last of the Mohican tribe.
 They are hunters and trappers, living peacefully alongside British colonists.
 Cora Munro is the pampered daughter of a British Colonel, recently arrived at the frontier.
 Despite their differences, or perhaps because of them, Hawkeye and Cora are drawn to each other.